zhullyb/monyhar/monyhar/docs/android_build_instructions.md

 ## Setting up the build

-Chromium uses [Ninja](https://ninja-build.org) as its main build tool along with a tool called [GN](https://gn.googlesource.com/gn/+/master/docs/quick_start.md) to generate `.ninja` files.
+Monyhar uses [Ninja](https://ninja-build.org) as its main build tool along with a tool called [GN](https://gn.googlesource.com/gn/+/master/docs/quick_start.md) to generate `.ninja` files.
 You can create any number of *build directories* with different configurations.
 To create a build directory which builds Chrome